 - In 2023 to 2024, we will move toward the publication of results, including an edited volume and special issues of academic journals.
 We will pursue an in-depth analytical approach in two steps: First, by conducting country case studies, and second, by comparative in-depth topical studies of particular parliamentary functions.
 Individual researchers will provide single case descriptions of the roles of parliaments in the pandemic by applying the research framework and small groups of researchers will analyse particular functions in detail, for example by analysing the formal and informal ways of decision making across countries or the different communication strategies.

-- PD Dr. Sven T. Siefken, Institute for Parliamentary Research, Berlin, Colorado College and Martin-Luther-University Halle-Wittenberg, Germany (organizer)
+- Prof. Dr. Sven T. Siefken, German Federal University of Applied Administrative Sciences and Institute for Parliamentary Research, Berlin (organizer)

 - Prof. Dr. Osnat Akirav, Western Galilee College, Israel

 - Prof. Dr. Ken Coghill, Swinburne University, Australia